svetlilaloli/CustomStack/README.md

 # CustomStack

-Create singly linked generic stack with properties containing the size of the stack and its top element, and methods for adding an element and removing an element.
+Create singly linked generic stack with properties for the size of the stack and its top element, and methods for adding an element and removing an element.